Careers360 Logo

 Finding Part Time Jobs in Germany

 On campus jobs like research associate/library assistant are posted on university websites.
 Student unions, university job finding services, networking groups are helpful to find other on campus jobs.
-For off campus jobs, online career websites, social media groups in college are helpful.
+For off campus jobs, online career websites, and social media groups in college are helpful.
 Students may also enquire at local employment agencies to find information related to vacant off campus jobs.

 Health Insurance in Germany

-Every international student needs to obtain health insurance to study in Germany that costs around 100 euros per month.
+Every international student needs to obtain health insurance to study in Germany which costs around 100 euros per month.
 Every international student enjoys the same benefits as German students in Germany's social security system.
-However, students above 30 years of age are not eligible for these statutory health insurance.
+However, students above 30 years of age are not eligible for this statutory health insurance.
 Students from selected countries and those with valid private health insurance from their home country are exempt from this.

 Facts to Know About Student Life in Germany

 While studying in Germany, international students must remember that they are guests in the country.
-It is best to have some idea about general lifestyle in Germany to navigate effortlessly in the country.
-Keep in mind the following points for best student experience in Germany.
+It is best to have some idea about the general lifestyle in Germany to navigate effortlessly in the country.
+Keep in mind the following points for the best student experience in Germany.

 Learn German Language